Stability Analysis of Inexact Solves in Model Reduction of Non-parametric Second-order Dynamical systems: Conclusion and Future Works

-{ We discuss application of preconditioned iterative methods for solving the large linear systems in the AIRGA algorithm.
-These methods find solutions only upto a certain tolerance.
-Hence, we show that under some mild assumptions, the AIRGA algorithm is backward stable with respect to these inexact linear solves.
+{ We discuss application of preconditioned iterative methods for solving the large linear systems {in the AIRGA algorithm.
+This algorithm is used for reducing linear non-parametric second-order dynamical systems with proportional damping.
+These iterative} methods find solutions only up to a certain tolerance. {Hence, we show that} under {four} mild conditions, AIRGA is backward stable with respect to these inexact linear solves.
 We also analyze the accuracy of the resulting reduced system, and support all our results with multiple numerical experiments.

-The first assumption is the use of a Ritz-Galerkin based linear solver, where the residual of a linear system is made orthogonal to the corresponding Krylov subspace.
-This is not enough for stability, and hence, we assume few other orthogonalities.
+The \textit{first condition} for stability enforces the use of a Ritz-Galerkin based linear solver, where the residual of a linear system is made orthogonal to the corresponding Krylov subspace.
+The \textit{second condition} for stability requires satisfying few other orthogonalities.
 Since the CG method is the most popular linear solver based upon the Ritz-Galerkin theory and is ideal for SPD linear systems, we focus on SPD systems only.
 We use Recycling CG (RCG) to achieve the extra orthogonalities.
 The future work here involves modifying other methods based upon the Ritz-Galerkin theory (to achieve extra orthogonalities), which can be used to solve general non-symmetric indefinite linear systems.
 For example, the Full Orthogonalization Method (FOM).

-The second set of assumptions are that $L(s)$, which is a function of the frequency (s), the mass matrix (M), the damping matrix (D), and the stiffness matrix (K), is invertible and its norm is bounded by one.
-These assumptions are easily satisfied for our models, but they may not always hold.
-Future work here involves better characterizing these assumptions in-terms of the underlying dynamical system.
+The \textit{third condition} for stability {involves computing} $A(s)$, which is a function of the frequency $(s)$ and {input} dynamical system matrices, {inverting it, and bounding its norm by one}. {This condition is easily} satisfied for all our models, but {it} may not always hold.
+Future work here involves better characterizing {this condition} in-terms of the underlying dynamical system.

-The third set of assumptions involve being able to compute perturbation $Z$ from the given expression and bounding its 2-norm by one.
-As earlier, although for both our models these assumptions are easily satisfied, they may not always hold. $Z$ is dependent on the linear solver stopping tolerances.
-Hence, we need to study range of these tolerances when the 2-norm of this perturbation could be bounded by one.
+The \textit{fourth and final condition} for stability involves being able to compute perturbation $Z$ from the given expression and bounding its norm by one.
+As earlier, although for all our models {this condition is} easily satisfied, {it} may not always hold. $Z$ is dependent on the linear solver stopping tolerances.
+Hence, we need to study range of these tolerances when the norm of this perturbation could be bounded by one.